Debugging With the Kernel Memory Allocator

 panic[cpu1]/thread=e1979420: BAD TRAP: type=e (Page Fault) rp=ef641e88 addr=baddcafe occurred in module "unix" due to an illegal access to a user address

 the panicking thread has accessed some data that was never initialized.

+9.4.4.
 Associating Panic Messages With Failures

 The kernel memory allocator emits panic messages corresponding to the failure modes described earlier.
 For example, a system can panic with a message such as:

 kernel memory allocator: buffer modified after being freed modification occurred at offset 0x30

 The allocator was able to detect this case because it tried to validate

 that the buffer in question was filled with

 0x30, this condition was not met.
 Since this